 However, some questions could still remain unanswered in your head.

 What do customer service chatbots actually do?
 How can they help your business?
 What are the examples of companies that successfully use chatbots for support?
 And what chatbot service should you use for your website?

 Let’s uncover all mysteries surrounding these great tools.

 In this article:

-- The best customer service chatbots to try out
+- Reviews of the best customer service chatbots

-- What companies and brands are successfully using chatbots
+- Examples of companies and brands using CS chatbots

 - How to set up a customer service bot